 Sanuki Udon

-Sanuki Udon (讃岐うどん), named after Kagawa Prefecture’s former name, is one of Japan’s three most famous udon noodles.
-Known for its firm and chewy texture, this specialty is crafted using a specific type of wheat traditionally grown in Kagawa, although today, much of the wheat is imported from Australia.
-Sanuki Udon is incredibly versatile—it can be enjoyed cold with dipping sauce or served hot in a flavorful broth.
-Its affordability, quick preparation, and delicious taste make it a beloved comfort food across Japan.
+Sanuki Udon (讃岐うどん), named after the region's former name, is one of Japan's most famous udon noodle varieties.
+What sets it apart is its distinctive firm and chewy texture, which comes from a specific type of wheat traditionally grown in Kagawa.
+While much of the wheat used today is imported from Australia, the essence of Sanuki Udon remains the same.
+This versatile dish can be enjoyed in various ways, whether cold with a savory dipping sauce or served hot in a rich, flavorful broth.
+Its affordability, quick preparation, and satisfying taste have made it a beloved comfort food throughout Japan.

-Kagawa Prefecture proudly calls itself the "udon prefecture," boasting over 700 Sanuki Udon restaurants, especially in Takamatsu’s bustling shopping and dining areas.
-The region's udon culture is deeply rooted in its identity, and visitors can indulge in authentic, freshly made noodles at local eateries.
-Whether you’re a foodie or a casual traveler, tasting Sanuki Udon is a must when visiting Kagawa.
+Kagawa Prefecture is known as the "udon prefecture," home to more than 700 Sanuki Udon restaurants, particularly in Takamatsu’s vibrant shopping and dining districts.
+The region's deep-rooted udon culture is a key part of its identity, and visitors can enjoy authentic, freshly made noodles at local eateries that have perfected the craft over generations.
+Whether you're a dedicated food lover or simply exploring the area, sampling a bowl of Sanuki Udon is an essential experience when visiting Kagawa.

 In Takamatsu

-• Sanuki Udon is known for being an affordable and delicious dish.
+Sanuki Udon is known for being both an affordable and delicious dish.
 Prices typically range from 300 to 600 yen for a basic bowl at most udon shops in Takamatsu.
-More elaborate bowls with additional toppings like tempura, egg, or beef may cost 700 to 1,000 yen.
+More elaborate bowls with additional toppings such as tempura, egg, or beef may cost between 700 and 1,000 yen.

 Many self-service udon restaurants offer even lower prices, making it a budget-friendly and tasty option for visitors.

-• Most Sanuki udon restaurants are located in the shopping and dining areas, as well as near Takamatsu Station.
+Most Sanuki udon restaurants are found in the shopping and dining districts, as well as near Takamatsu Station, the Sunport Takamatsu area, and Takamatsu Shopping Arcade.

 Reviews